Thangiee/MARS-back-end/README.md

 The request contains bad syntax or invalid parameters/form-data.

+#### 401 Unauthorized

+The account is not properly authenticated due to invalid username and/or password.

 #### 403 Forbidden

 You don't have access to this resource because:
-  * the account is not properly authenticated so check the username and password.
+  * the account has not be approve by the administrator.
   * the account role is not authorized.

 #### 404 Not Found